lackovic/notes/Windows/Windows Subsystem for Linux/README.md

 ## Install your Linux distribution of choice

+For Arch you can use [yuk7/ArchWSL](https://github.com/yuk7/ArchWSL).

-Pick [from this list](https://chocolatey.org/packages?q=%22wsl-%22) the Linux distribution of choice and install it with Chocolatey.
+For other distrubutions you can pick [from this list](https://chocolatey.org/packages?q=%22wsl-%22) and install it with Chocolatey.

 For example: